 The Study Abroad Office welcomes the continued involvement of UofM faculty and advisors in our efforts to promote international education on campus.
 Faculty and Advisors are encouraged to support the activities of the Study Abroad Office by helping with the academic advising, recruitment, selection, and orientation of study abroad students.
 UofM faculty also serve on study abroad committees to help strengthen and enhance existing programs.

 UofM faculty may participate in international programs in the following ways:

-- Serve as Faculty Program Directors for summer study abroad programs
+- Serve as Faculty Program Directors for Spring, Spring break, Spring 2, and summer study abroad programs

 - Participate in a faculty exchange program at one of our partner institutions abroad